xsburg/react-bem-factory/README.md

 Using this factory you are not restricted to creating only one builder per component, but it is recommended to follow the rule `1 block = 1 component` to enforce the component abstraction.

-Following this approach you may find it difficult to maintain unique block names.
-To remedy the problem, consider adding namespace prefixes.
-For example, common ui components like `Button`, `Icon` or `LoadingBar` are likely to be located within the same `ui` directory and could share the block prefix `ui-`; developing a user management module of your application you can isolate all related component into `user-mgt-` prefix etc. Keep in mind that prefixes are not necessarily to be short: you only have to type them twice (once in `bemFactory.block` and once in your SCSS/Less/Stylus) and gzip will take care of the bundle size (repetitive blocks are compressed really well!).
+Of cource there is the problem of shared CSS namespace, which however can be easily fixed by adding namespace prefixes.
+For example, common ui components like `Button`, `Icon` or `LoadingBar` are likely to be located within the same `ui` directory and could share the block prefix `ui-`.
+On a bigger scale, developing a user management module of your application you can isolate all related component into `user-mgt-` prefix and so on.
+Keep in mind that prefixes are not necessarily to be short: you only have to type them twice (once in `bemFactory.block` and once in your SCSS/Less/Stylus) and don't worry about the bundle size: gzip will take care of it.

-Moving on to the CSS, add a new SCSS (or Less etc) file next to the component and describe the component using the benefits of your favorite preprocessor:
+Moving on to the CSS, add a new SCSS (or Less etc.) file next to the component and describe the styling using the benefits of your favorite preprocessor:

 ```SCSS
 .form-user-list {